-The modern business world is embracing Agile practices to help them navigate the treacherous waters of our technologically advanced and rapidly changing environment.
-Lean teams filled with cross-discipline members focused on collaboration and ownership of duties are accomplishing tasks at breakneck speeds and with higher rates of success compared to older methods of development.
+The modern business world is embracing Agile practices to help navigate the treacherous waters of our technologically advanced, rapidly changing environment.
+Lean teams filled with cross-discipline members are accomplishing tasks at breakneck speeds and with higher rates of success compared to older methods of development.

 This new way of approaching work is commonly known as DevOps and has created cascading effects throughout entire industries.
 As developer teams ramped up their production speeds, other departments needed to step up to keep pace, so DevOps brought together members of previously disparate silos and housed them under a single roof.
-This structuring creates teams that can focus on the aspect of the product they are working on while making decisions and exploring options that best enable them to create the desired experience.
+This structuring creates teams that can both:

 DevOps attempts to tap into the power of human ingenuity and collaboration to allow creativity to flourish, giving people more ownership of their projects.
 This trend caused a fair amount of disruption for traditional management systems which generally relied on information flowing from the top down.

 Some DevOps teams lose focus on the consumer’s needs and the company’s resources and focus entirely on releasing new features whether they’re necessary or not.
 Not all businesses seemed ideal for the application of Agile practices, especially without adding modifications such as standardized procedures.
 Establishing a core set of best practices and standards for all projects throughout the organization was a key for these companies to ensure everyone could maintain the newly expected pace while still delivering quality results.

 A project management office (PMO) is a team or department that sets and maintains standards for project management throughout an organization.
 The PMO is in charge of creating procedures and best practices that will help operations:

 - Result in quality deliverables